Chapter 15 – Prayojana-tattva – Prema

 bhaji—I reciprocate; e—this; mora—My; svabhäve—in the nature.

-“In whatever transcendental mellow My devotee worships Me, I reciprocate with
+“In whatever transcendental mellow My devotee worships Me, I

 him.
 That is My nature.”